-- 82. Section 15 provides for a power to make regulations adding the characteristic of sex to any of the lists of characteristics set out in sections 1(2), 3(3) and 5(3).
-Adding the characteristic of sex to these lists would mean that an offence can be aggravated by prejudice under section 1 in respect of sex and/or a person's conduct may amount to an offence relating to stirring up hatred under sections 3 and 5 in respect of that characteristic. - 83.
-Section 15(2) provides that regulations made under section 15(1) may modify section 14 by adding interpretative provision relating to the characteristic of sex. - 84.
-Section 15(3) provides that the power to make regulations includes power to make incidental, supplementary, consequential, transitional, transitory or saving provision, that different provision can be made for different purposes, and that regulations made under subsection (1) are subject to the affirmative procedure.
+77. Section 15 provides for a power to make regulations adding the characteristic of sex to either or both of the lists of characteristics set out in sections 1(2) and 3(3).
+Adding the characteristic of sex to these lists would mean that an offence can be aggravated by prejudice under section 1 in respect of sex and/or a person's conduct may amount to an offence relating to stirring up hatred under section 3 in respect of that characteristic.

+- 78. Section 15(1A) provides that regulations under section 15(1) may modify section 15A(3) (publication of reports on recorded hate crime) by making provision about the information relating to the characteristic of sex which is to be included in reports under that section. - 79.
+Section 15(2) provides that regulations made under section 15(1) may modify section 14 by adding interpretative provision relating to the characteristic of sex. - 80.
+Section 15(3) provides that the power to make regulations includes power to make incidental, supplementary, consequential, transitional, transitory or saving provision, that different provision can be made for different purposes, and that regulations made under subsection (1) are subject to the affirmative procedure. - 81.
+Section 15(4) provides that, before laying a draft instrument containing regulations under section 15 before the Scottish Parliament, the Scottish Ministers must lay a proposed draft of the regulations before the Parliament.
+The Scottish Ministers must have regard to any representations that are made to them within 40 days of laying the proposed draft, and make any changes to the draft instrument that they consider appropriate.
+This provides a form of what is sometimes described as a "super-affirmative" procedure because it imposes additional requirements.